stacksimplify/aws-eks-kubernetes-masterclass/01-EKS-Create-Clusters/README.md

 - Understand about components present in Master and Worker Nodes
 - Understand what AWS EKS will solve when using Kubernetes

-# Module-2: Pre-requisites on Local Desktops
+# Module-2: Pre-requisites on Local Desktops (Windows & Mac)
 ## Step-01: Pre-requisite-1: Install and configure AWS CLI
 - Reference-1: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
 - Reference-2: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
 ### Step-01-01: Windows 10 - Install and configure AWS CLI
 - The AWS CLI version 2 is supported on Windows XP or later.
 - The AWS CLI version 2 supports only 64-bit versions of Windows.